-The truth is, there’s no definitive answer to this question because it’s a matter of personal preference.
+The truth is, there’s no definitive answer to the questions: should you bottom water a fiddle leaf fig. It’s a matter of personal preference.
 Some fiddle leaf fig owners love bottom watering because they tend to overwater when they water from the top, and others struggle with it because of salt buildup or difficulty of fertilizing.

 If you tend to overwater your fiddle, you might do well with bottom watering.
 However, you’ll want to water from the top once a month or so to flush out excess salts from fertilizer, and to ADD liquid fertilizer like Fiddle Leaf Fig Food.

 If your fiddle is in a growing period, struggling with nutrient deficiency, or if you have a good handle on top watering and haven’t run into problems with root rot, I suggest you stick with traditional top watering.
 Fiddles like consistency, so if it’s not broken, don’t fix it.
 And if your fiddle needs nutrients, go with the technique that allows you to fertilize.